mattguev/hoop-dreams/README.md

 ## Conclusion
 It's ultimately important to remember that data and prediction are merely tools for decision making.
 This program can't tell managers exactly who to add and when for a sure victory, but it can significantly narrow down their choices so they get closer to making the right ones.

-FUTURE UPDATES:
-- matchup analysis for "hypothetical rosters" (i.e. no need to actually add/drop to see how they would affect the matchup)